 The Inter-War Years 1919-1939

-Canada's Permanent Force shrunk during the interwar period.
-The Permanent Force represented the RCHA Brigade (A, B and C Batteries), a medium battery, coastal batteries, and artillery schools.
+Canada's Permanent Force shrank during the interwar period.
+The Permanent Force included the RCHA Brigade (A, B and C Batteries), a medium battery, coastal batteries, and artillery schools.

 Defence spending increased during the 1930s, but not at a rapid pace.
 It was not until the late 1930s that Canada started to rearm.